taeyoon0137/echoscript/resources/README.preset.md

 The structure of Echoscript is divided into Root Project, Project, Script, Subscript, and Message.

-Initially, the Root Project is provided with the string `"ECHO"`, but it can be modified through the `.echoscriptrc` file.
+Initially, the Root Project is provided with the string `"🔈"`, but it can be modified through the `.echoscriptrc` file.
 The Project displays the `"name"` value of the package where the script runs, while Script and Subscript show the name of the executing script.
 If the Script contains a `":"`, it's recognized and differentiated as a Subscript based on this.

 Messages typically occur when a script starts or finishes execution.
 However, more instances are planned to be added in the future.